Saint Bonaventure puts home win streak on the line against FGCU

 Florida Gulf Coast Eagles (8-3) at Saint Bonaventure Bonnies (6-4)

-The Eagles are 2-3 in road games.
-FGCU ranks fourth in the ASUN giving up 66.0 points while holding opponents to 42.2% shooting.
+The Eagles are 2-3 on the road.
+FGCU is ninth in the ASUN shooting 34.7% from downtown.
+Andre Weir paces the Eagles shooting 50% from 3-point range.

-TOP PERFORMERS: Daryl Banks III is shooting 38.7% from beyond the arc with 2.9 made 3-pointers per game for the Bonnies, while averaging 16.4 points.
-Kyrell Luc is shooting 41.5% and averaging 15.0 points for Saint Bonaventure.
+TOP PERFORMERS: Banks is scoring 16.4 points per game and averaging 3.1 rebounds for the Bonnies.
+Yann Farell is averaging 1.9 made 3-pointers for Saint Bonaventure.

-Isaiah Thompson is shooting 40.4% and averaging 13.1 points for the Eagles.
-Chase Johnston is averaging 2.1 made 3-pointers over the last 10 games for FGCU.
+Isaiah Thompson is averaging 13.1 points for the Eagles.
+Zach Anderson is averaging 12.6 points and 7.8 rebounds over the past 10 games for FGCU.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.